-The foreigner is then transferred to prison, at the seat of the Court of appeal within the jurisdiction in which he was arrested [59].
+The foreigner is then transferred to prison at the seat of the Court of Appeal within the jurisdiction in which he was arrested [59].
 While at the Appeal Court, the Procureur General may at any time examine or cause a magistrate to examine the foreigner afresh in accordance with Section 653 and in the presence of his counsel duly summoned, if any [60].
-As the list of documents mentioned under Section 651 are received by the Procureur General, he ensures they are in conformity with the formalities provided under Sections 653 and 654 before forwarding them together with his submission to the President of the Court of Appeal who shall list the case for hearing and notify the foreigner, and where necessary his counsel [61].
+As the Procureur General receives the list of documents mentioned under Section 651, he ensures they conform with the formalities provided under Sections 653 and 654 before forwarding them together with his submission to the President of the Court of Appeal, who shall list the case for hearing and notify the foreigner, and where necessary his counsel [61].

-The court shall then proceed to examine the application for extradition in chambers, in the presence of the Legal department, the foreigner, and if need be, his counsel and interpreter.
-The Court will ascertain whether the documents provided under section 650 have been duly produced, before examining all the evidence adduced [62].
-During the hearing, the court may accept, as valid evidence, all the statements and other documents obtained under oath by the competent authorities of the foreign state, as well as all warrants, attestations, authenticated documents or copies thereof mentioning the sentence [63].
+The Court shall then examine the application for extradition in chambers, in the presence of the Legal department, the foreigner, and, if need be, his counsel and interpreter.
+The Court will ascertain whether the documents provided under section 650 have been duly produced before examining all the evidence [62].
+During the hearing, the Court may accept, as valid evidence, all the statements and other documents obtained under oath by the competent authorities of the foreign state, as well as all warrants, attestations, authenticated documents, or copies thereof mentioning the sentence [63].

-After the examination of the application for extradition, the Court may grant bail to the foreigner if he fulfils one of the conditions provided in Section 246(g) of the CPC [64].
-However, in case the foreigner renounces the right to benefit from the Cameroonian legislation on extradition and formally accepts to be handed over to the requesting state, the court shall rule accordingly [65].
-The decision arrived at from the chamber shall be immediately forwarded by the Procureur General to the Minister of Justice who shall submit same for signature to the President of the Republic in the form of a draft decree ordering the extradition [66].
-It is important to note that, before the final decision of the chamber (at the level of Appeal Court) is sent to the Ministry of Justice, only the Procureur General has the prerogative to appeal such decision before the Supreme Court [67].
-This area of the law appears to be unjust because there is a sense in which the Procureur General may not file an appeal even in situations where the law has not been duly respected.
-Therefore, excluding the possibility of a fugitive to appeal before the Supreme Court is a gross violation of his right.
+After examining the application for extradition, the Court may grant bail to the foreigner if he fulfils one of the conditions provided in Section 246(g) of the CPC.
+However, if the foreigner renounces the right to benefit from the Cameroonian legislation on extradition and formally accepts to be handed over to the requesting state, the Court shall rule accordingly [64].
+The Procureur General shall immediately forward the decision from the chamber to the Minister of Justice, who shall submit the same for signature to the President of the Republic as a draft decree ordering the extradition [65].
+It is important to note that before the final decision of the chamber (at the level of Appeal Court) is sent to the Ministry of Justice, only the Procureur General has the prerogative to appeal such decision before the Supreme Court [66].
+This area of the law appears unjust because there is a sense in which the Procureur General may not file an appeal even in situations where the law has not been duly respected.
+Therefore, excluding the possibility of a fugitive to appeal before the Supreme Court is a gross violation of his rights.

-In a scenario where the Supreme Court dismisses the case on appeal because the evidence adduced is deemed insufficient, or the legal conditions are not fulfilled, or there is a mistake of identity of the person whose extradition is requested, the court shall order the immediate release of the person if there are no other grounds for detaining him.
-The ruling arrived at the Supreme Court is immediately transmitted by the Procureur General to the Minister of Justice who shall transmit same in the form of a draft decree rejecting the extradition, to the President of the Republic for signature, when it is signed, it becomes absolute.
-This holds same in case the application is granted and once it is signed by the President, the foreigner and the state requesting extradition shall be informed, and the decree is not subject to any appeal [68].
-In case the requesting state or its representative does not order the transfer of the fugitive within three months, it shall be barred by time and no further request for extradition can be made by the same state for the same offense [69].
+In situations where the Supreme Court dismisses the case on appeal because the evidence adduced is deemed insufficient, or the legal conditions are not fulfilled, or there is a mistake in the identity of the person whose extradition is requested, the court shall order the immediate release of the person if there are no other grounds for detaining him.
+The ruling arrived at the Supreme Court is immediately transmitted by the Procureur General to the Minister of Justice, who shall transmit the same in the form of a draft decree rejecting the extradition to the President of the Republic for signature; when it is signed, it becomes absolute.
+This holds the same in case the application is granted, and once it is signed by the President, the foreigner and the state requesting extradition shall be informed, and the decree is not subject to any appeal [67].
+If the requesting state or its representative does not order the transfer of the fugitive within three months, it shall be barred by time, and the same state can make no further request for extradition for the same offence [68].